 • All irrigation backflow assemblies must be tested no later than 12 months after the previous passing test or by Aug.
 1 of that year, whichever comes first.

-City staff will present the proposed updates to the Water Resources Advisory Board on Oct.
-21, 2024, and is scheduled to bring them to City Council in November 2024.
+City staff presented the proposed updates to the Water Resources Advisory Board on Oct.
+21, 2024, and are scheduled to then bring the proposed updates to City Council in November 2024.
 If adopted by City Council, the changes will go into effect January 2025.

 If you have feedback or questions about the proposed updates, please contact nobackflow@bouldercolorado.gov.